 Sometimes you want to automate static exports even further and instead of clicking the “Generate Static” button within a post or page, you want to automatically export them once you publish a post.
 That’s why I created the following code snippet.

-Add it to your functions.php or use the Code Snippets plugin to add it to your website and Simply Static will automatically trigger a single export once you publish a post/page.
+Add it to your functions.php or use the Code Snippets A piece of software that adds specific features to WordPress. to add it to your website and Simply Static will automatically trigger a single export once you publish a post/page.

 Schedule static exports for updating your website

 You may have a large website or a content team that publishes a lot of articles and adjustments in a week and you want to make sure your static website gets updated on a fixed schedule.
-Simply Static uses background processing and is entirely optimized to work with WP-Cron.
+Simply Static uses background processing and is entirely optimized to work with A function in WordPress that automates scheduled tasks, like publishing scheduled posts or checking for plugin updates..

 With the following code snippet, you can schedule a static export (full export, builds export, single export):